kinoute/macos-setup/README.md

 * Tools to fix codes automatically (php-cs-fixer, rubocop, autopep8..) ;
 * _Optional:_ Hackintoshes stuff if needed (Karabiner Elements to modify keys).

+### conda.sh

+This [script](scripts/conda.sh) only copies some useful Deep Learning environments to `~/.conda`.
+You can create an environment based one of these files with `conda create`.

+### git.sh

+This [script](scripts/git.sh) checks if you have already set up a `.gitconfig`file.
+If not, it copies a `.gitignore` file containing famous and useful files/folders to ignore on your projects. it also copies a `.gitconfig` file.